zo0o0ot/speaker-page/content/slides/mindfulness-wellness-wheel/index.md

 # Mindfulness quadrants

-Given the number of different ways to express mindfulness, I decided to make a chart to help organize activities based on:
+Given the number of different ways to express mindfulness, and because I like charts, I decided to make a chart to help organize activities based on:
 - How informal / formal the activity is
 - How much technology is involved.